useLayoutEffect With Practical Example

 Problem

-If you have a contenteditable div in React application with dangerouslySetInnerHTML then you are going to see that your cursor is not at the end of the text but it is at the beginning of the text, and while you type some words, they are written in reverse.
+then you are going to see that your cursor is not at the end of the text but it is at the beginning of the text, and while you type some words, they are written in reverse.
 In order to fix this we need to place the cursor on every change at the back of the text.
 And suppose you add some placeCaret logic in your component's code.
-But this time you are going to face the jumping cursor problem.And to fix that we need to use the useLayoutEffect hook.
-In fact in this blog first I am going to show how you can create a custom textarea element, that is a simple text editor with an editable div element, and then I am going to show you the cursor placement problem I encountered it, and then I am going to show how we can fix it.
+But this time you are going to face the jumping cursor problem.And to fix that we need to use the useLayoutEffect

 In this part we are going to create simple text editor with div contenteditable with inputchange event.